 What are the main differences?

 Do you want a nice portrait that has a blurred out background?
-A wide aperture will do that for you.
-You wouldn’t want a wide aperture when taking group photos as it will result in having a few subjects in focus and some being out of focus.
+A wide aperture will do that for you as well.
+You wouldn’t want a wide aperture when taking group photos though as it will result in having a few subjects in focus and some being blurry.

 2. SHUTTER SPEED

 Imagine 30 of your friends are in a room and you don’t know which friends are there.
 You were asked to close your eyes when you enter that room.

 Then you are asked to open your eyes for 1 second only, and you close your eyes again.
 How many friends did you see and can name within that 1 second?
 3 or 5 friends?
 Now with the same scenario, you were asked to open your eyes for 5 seconds.
 You probably identified 20 of them?